 The only other thing we did in Agra apart from the Taj Mahal was to go and see artisans who painstakingly work marble.

-(Because the organizers had hired a guide and guides always want to take you to a place where they make a commission on all the stuff you buy!)
+(Because the organizers had hired a guide and guides always want to take you to a tourist trap where they make a commission on all the stuff you buy!)

-But if you have more time in Agra, there are plenty of other sites that looked interesting, like the Agra Fort and the Tomb of Itimad-ud-Daulah (among others).
+But if you have more time in Agra, there are plenty of other sites that look interesting, like the Agra Fort and the Tomb of Itimad-ud-Daulah (among others).

-There are also 2 nice and affordable Marriott hotels in town, so you can make time to stay (the Fairfield by Marriott Agra and the Courtyard Agra).
+There are also 2 nice and affordable Marriott hotels in town, so you can make time to stay:

 India is one of the best countries to maximize your Marriott points (to get more free nights or to save more money on luxury).
 During this trip, I did my best-ever Marriott points redemption; detailed post to come.
-And don’t miss the ultimate guide to Marriott with lots of tips very soon.
+In the meantime, you can read the basics of Marriott Bonvoy points.

 Summary